 Use a Calendar or Planner

-Whether it’s the old-fashioned pencil and paper kind or a digital calendar, making use of one is a great way to stay organized and free up space in your brain.
+Whether it’s the old-fashioned pencil and paper planner or a digital calendar, using one is a great way to stay organized and free up space in your brain.
 Keep track of your appointments, meetings, and important dates like birthdays and paydays.
 Your brain will thank you.

 Always Be Learning